mobify/workshop--adaptivejs-site-1x/README.md

     @import 'components/product-list';
     ```

 9. Repeat Steps 5-9 in this Task to add a `_price.scss` component file in the `assets/styles/components` folder with the following styles.
-Remember to add the `_price` file to the list of compontent to the component list in `/assets/styles/_components.scss`.
-Save both your files in the editor when you are done.

     ```scss
     // Price